Shreeyash9999/Zomato-Landing-Page/README.md

 ## Done with first commit.

-## Set Up created here for our appln
+## Set Up created here for our application